GabrielDeml/IWT/the_paper.md

 For OCR, we used a token length of 476 since that was the max token length in the dataset.
 We also tried a token length of 313.
 The reason for this is that there was only one tweet with a token length of 476.
 All other tweets were at or below 313.
 476 is 163 or 34% larger than the next biggest token length.
 We thought this was an outlier so we decided to use a token length of 313.

+In figure 2 it can be seen that model 3 performs the best over all compared to the other three models with an average accuracy of 0.94.
+Model 4 came in second with an average accuracy of 0.93.
+Model 2 performs the next best with an average accuracy of 0.92.
+Model 1 performs the worst with an average accuracy of 0.91.

+In table 1 it can be seen that model 3 performs the best.
+Model 4 is second best.
+Model 2 is third best.
+Model 1 is the worst.
+Standard deviations are shown for each model.
+Every standard deviation is 0.03 except for model 1 which is 0.03.

 * F1 scores